 In the event of an exceptional exchange-rate fluctuation, the parties shall consult each other with a view to amending the action in order to lessen the impact of such a fluctuation.
-Where necessary, the contracting authority may take additional measures such as terminating the contract. for reporting purposes only, in the case of books of account in a currency other than the one of the contract, the costs have to be converted using the same exchange rate as that used when each of the contracting authority's pre-financing payment was recorded in the beneficiary's(ies') accounts.
-This means that when the EU's contribution is paid in several pre-financing payments, the expenditure incurred will be reported using the exchange rate at which each pre-financing payment was recorded, using the First In First Out (FIFO) method.
+Where necessary, the contracting authority may take additional measures such as terminating the contract.

+several pre-financing payments, the expenditure incurred will be reported using the exchange rate at which each pre-financing payment was recorded, using the First In First Out (FIFO) method.

-There are cases in which the beneficiary, working with a local currency, holds two accounts: one in the currency of the prefinancing (into which the payment of the prefinancing instalment is executed) and one in local currency
+There are cases in which the beneficiary, working with a local currency, holds two accounts: one in the currency of the pre-financing (into which the payment of the pre-financing instalment is executed) and one in local currency

-Throughout the general conditions, the term 'beneficiary(ies)' refers to the coordinator, the co-beneficiaries and the affiliated entities.
+Throughout the general conditions, the term 'beneficiary(ies)' refers to the coordinator, the cobeneficiaries and the affiliated entities.
 The same approach should thus apply when interpreting Article 15(9).

-The logic that applies when the coordinator receives funds from the EU also applies to the co-beneficiaries and the affiliated entities when they receive funds from the coordinator.
-In case where the coordinator and the cobeneficiaries use different currencies, there will be a double conversion using the same rule.
-For example:

-1) EUR are converted in e.g. USD by the coordinator's bank, and reported back in EUR using the rate of exchange at which the EUR transfer was recorded in the coordinator's account;
+- The logic that applies when the coordinator receives funds from the EU also applies to the co-beneficiaries and the affiliated entities when they receive funds from the coordinator.
+In case where the coordinator and the co-beneficiaries use different currencies, there will be a double conversion using the same rule.
+For example: - 1) EUR are converted in e.g. USD by the coordinator's bank, and reported back in EUR using the rate of exchange at which the EUR transfer was recorded in the coordinator's account: - 2) USD are converted in e.g. RUB or DKK by the co-beneficiaries' bank, and reported back using the rate of exchange at which the USD transfer was recorded in the bank accounts.